craftcms/docs/docs/commerce/3.x/events.md

 ```

 ::: tip
-It may be important to check subscription properties like `hasStarted` or `isSuspended` before taking further action.
+Since a subscription may be suspended at creation due to payment issues, you may want to check subscription properties like `hasStarted` or `isSuspended` before taking further action.
 :::

 ### `beforeReactivateSubscription`